TAX NOTICE

 (For Payments Not From a Designated Roth Account)

-You are receiving this notice because all or a portion of a payment you are receiving from your employer’s qualified retirement plan (the “Plan”) is eligible to be rolled over to an IRA or an employer plan.
-This notice is intended to help you decide whether to do such a rollover.
+You are receiving this notice because you are eligible to receive a payment from your employer’s qualified retirement plan (the “Plan”) that you can transfer (roll over) to an IRA or another employer plan.
+This notice is intended to help you decide whether to roll over the payment (or some portion of it).

 This notice describes the rollover rules that apply to payments from the Plan that are not from a designated Roth account (a type of account in some employer plans that is subject to special tax rules).
 If you also receive a payment from a designated Roth account in the Plan, you will be provided a different notice for that payment, and the Plan administrator or the payor will tell you the amount that is being paid from each account.

-Rules that apply to most payments from a plan are described in the “General Information About Rollovers” section.
-Special rules that only apply in certain circumstances are described in the “Special Rules and Options” section.
+Rules that apply to most payments from a plan are described in this “General Information About Rollovers” section.
+Special rules that only apply in certain circumstances are described in the “Special Rules and Options” section, including rules if your Plan is a governmental section 457(b) plan, you have after- tax contributions, or your benefit doesn’t exceed $7,000.

 How can a rollover affect my taxes?